wtclarke/spec2nii/README.md

 ### Philips (SPAR/SDAT)
 `spec2nii philips SDAT_FILE SPAR_FILE`

+Two optional arguments are available for the SPAR/SDAT pathway:
+- `-t/--tags` allows the user to specify the dimension tags for each of the higher dimensions (up to three).
+- `-s/--shape` allows the user to perform numpy style reshaping of multiple transients.
+By default (without specifying a shape) all transients will be listed in a single 5th dimension.

 ### Philips (data/list)
 Must be provided along side a matching SPAR file.
 `spec2nii philips_dl DATA_FILE LIST_FILE SPAR_FILE`